boscy/Blufpoker/README.md

 This program has various dependencies.
 The dependencies can be installed by running the command:
 <br/>```pip3 install -r requirements.txt```

+Note that Tkinter (for the GUI) is usually pre-installed with Python, otherwise it should be manually installed

 Following, the code can be executed with the following command:
 <br/>```python main.py```